Prem Kaa Game: Cast

+Production

+The film was initially known as Shaadi Ke After Effects, supposedly directed by Indrajit Lankesh.

 Soundtrack

 The music of the film is composed by Raju Singh.
 It consisted of 7 songs with a total runtime of 33:12.
 The music was released on Junglee Music.
-Lyrics were penned by Kiran Kotrial.
+Lyrics were written by Kiran Kotrial.
+A critic from The Times of India wrote that "Though at first ‘Prem Kaa Game’ would be an outright reject, but it can be heard once".

 Track listing

+Release and reception

+A critic from The Times of India wrote that "Confused.
+Unimaginative.
+Avoidable".
+The film was a box office failure.